SteelSavant/awe/README.md

 ### @Packed
 This is a component that can be represented by bytes, thus doesn't have any fields whose type is not primitve.
 ### @Empty
-This is a component that is used for marking components and has no fields.
+This is a component has no fields, so does not need to be be stored or retrieved, just checked for.
 ### Regular
 This is just a regular component.